yakovmanshin/YMFF/README.md

 You’re then prompted to select the version to install and indicate the desired update policy.
 I recommend starting with the latest version (it’s selected automatically), and choosing “up to next major” as the preferred update rule.
 Once you click Next, the package is fetched.
 Then select the target you’re going to use YMFF in.
 Click Finish, and you’re ready to go.

-If you need to use YMFF in another Swift package, add it as a dependency:
+If you need to use YMFF in another Swift package, add it to the `Package.swift` file as a dependency:

 ```swift
 .package(url: "https://github.com/yakovmanshin/YMFF", .upToNextMajor(from: "3.0.0"))